UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `shell-scripts`:

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository".
+Name your repository "shell-scripts" and then click "Create Repository".

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add .gitignore" and "Add a license."
 See the "GitHub License and README files" exercise below for a full explanation of why the repository needs to be empty.

 ![Creating a Repository on GitHub (Step 2)](../fig/github-create-repo-02.png)